A note on the Dirac operator with Kirchoff-type vertex conditions on noncompact metric graphs

 On the other hand, in the context of metric graphs NLDE may describe the constrained dynamics of genuine relativist particles, or be regarded as an effective model for solid state/nonlinear optics systems (as already remarked).
 In particular, it applies in the analysis of effective models of condensed matter physics and field theory (see \cite{SBMK-JPA}).
 Moreover, Dirac solitons in networks may be realized in optics, in atomic physics, etc. (see again \cite{SBMK-JPA} and the references therein).

-The study of the Dirac operator (and other kind of operators) on metric graphs has has been carried on in several works in the last years (see, e.g., \cite{ALTW-IEOT,BH-JPA,BT-JMP,P,KG-JMP,MSY-p}).
-On the contrary, concerning the existence of standing waves for the NLDE on metric graphs, to our knowledge, the first rigorous mathematical work on the subject is \cite{BCT-p}, where a nonlinearity concentrated on the compactcore of the graph is considered.
-We refer the reader to \cite{BCT-pp}, for a survey on standing waves for NLDE and NLSE with concentrated nonlinearity.
+Concerning the existence of standing waves for the NLDE on metric graphs, to our knowledge, the first rigorous mathematical work on the subject is \cite{BCT-p}, where a nonlinearity localized on the compact core of the graph is considered (refer to \cite{BCT-pp} for a survey on the standing waves of NLDE and NLSE with localized nonlinearity).
+Recently, in \cite{BCT-non} the authors also studied the Cauchy problem for nonlinear Dirac equations with extended nonlinearities (for general metric graphs) and the existence of standing waves on infinite $N$-star graphs.

-Finally, it is worth stressing that (as for the NLSE), preliminarily to the study of the nonlinear case, it is necessary to find suitable vertex conditions for the operator $\cD$ that make it self-adjoint.
-In this paper, we consider those conditions that converge to the Kirchhoff ones in the nonrelativistic limit, and that we call \emph{Kirchhoff-type}, which represents (as well as Kirchhoff for Schr\"odinger) the \emph{free case}.
+It is clear that (as for the NLSE), preliminarily to the study of the nonlinear case, it is necessary to find suitable vertex conditions for the operator $\cD$ that make it self-adjoint.
+In this paper, we consider those conditions that converge to the Kirchhoff ones in the nonrelativistic limit (for details see \cite[Appendix A]{BCT-non}), and that we call \emph{Kirchhoff-type}, which represents (as well as Kirchhoff for Schr\"odinger) the \emph{free case}.
 Roughly speaking, these conditions ``split'' the requirements of Kirchhoff conditions: the continuity condition is imposed only on the first component of the spinor, while the second component (in place of the derivative) has to satisfy the ``balance'' condition (see \eqref{eq-kirchtype1}$\&$\eqref{eq-kirchtype2} below).

+Precisely, here we discuss self-adjointness of this graph realization of $\cD$, its more relevant spectral properties and some question arising in the rigorous definition of the associated quadratic form.
+Although this could seem a slightly detached topic with respect to zero-range interactions, it actually is one of its natural evolutions.
+The attachment of two (or more) edges of a metric graph is usually modeled, indeed, by means of an interplay between a point interaction on each of the two (or more) edges.
+As a consequence, the techniques to investigate self-adjoint extensions of differential operators on graphs relies on the very same techniques developed for the study self-adjoint extensions of differential operators with point/contact interactions.
+The Kirchhoff-type case, even representing the free case in the graph context, can be managed simply as a particular case in this framework.

 We limit ourselves to the case of \emph{noncompact} graphs with a finite number of edges since it is the most studied one in the nonlinear context.